seguin-util/team_seguin_demo1/steps_new2.md

   "lastname": "doe"
 }
 ```
 - Press the ‘Try it out!’ button.
-You will see, you were allowed to make updates to the user, but only because you are the authenticated owner of user 1.
+You will see, you were allowed to make
+updates to the user, but only because you are the authenticated owner of user 1.

 ### Done!
-Great Job Maybe your first api server ready to serve thousands of devices!
+Great Job Jordyn and Elilita your first api server.